Last updated: June 2026

 A principal pull that has drawn many businesses to adopt systems for hybrid compensation is the measurable reduction in transaction costs.
 Traditional cross-border as well as local payments often incur substantial fees associated with intermediary banks, currency conversions, and administrative overhead.

 This is highlighted when comparing options for sending money, such as wire transfers, with transactions on blockchain networks.
-Arbitrum for example, averages a 15 second block time with transactions costing as low as $0.2 - $0.3.
+Arbitrum for example, averages a 15 second block time with transactions costing as low as $0.2 to $0.3.
 Wire transfers in comparison appear increasingly archaic with their multi-day delays in arrival and fees that can reach $50.

 How to Choose the Right Crypto Payroll Platform for your Business